josdoaitran/appium-everything/java-appium-free-course/readme.md

 ## Core Dependencies
 - Java client library for Appium
-- TestNG or JUnit for test management
+- TestNG or JUnit for test management or test framework
 - Selenium WebDriver

 ## Essential Components